MinistrySafe/api-documentation/source/index.html.md

 # Introduction

-Welcome to the MinistrySafe and Abuse Prevention Systems API!
-You can use our API to assign and manage trainings, and deliver our content and quizzes in your own system.
+Welcome to the MinistrySafe and Abuse Prevention Systems API.

+You can use this API to assign trainings, manage trainings, and deliver our content and quizzes in your own system.

 # Authentication